 Asian-Braised Lamb Shanks takes roughly 45 minutes from beginning to end.
 One serving contains 353 calories, 46g of protein, and 8g of fat.
 This recipe serves 4.
 For $3.93 per serving, this recipe covers 27% of your daily requirements of vitamins and minerals.
 Not a lot of people really liked this main course.
 It is a pretty expensive recipe for fans of Asian food.
 If you have flour, lime juice, cinnamon stick, and a few other ingredients on hand, you can make it.
 This recipe is liked by 1 foodies and cooks.
 It is a good option if you're following a gluten free and dairy free diet.
 It is brought to you by Foodista.
 Overall, this recipe earns a solid spoonacular score of 73%.
 If you like this recipe, you might also like recipes such as Asian Style Braised Lamb Shanks, Braised Lamb Shanks, and Braised Lamb Shanks.

-Asian works really well with Riesling, Gewurztraminer, and Chenin Blanc.
+Riesling, Gewurztraminer, and Chenin Blanc are great choices for Asian.
 The best wine for Asian food depends on the cuisine and dish - of course - but these acidic whites pair with a number of traditional meals, spicy or not.
-The Bollinger Brut Special Cuvee with a 4.2 out of 5 star rating seems like a good match.
-It costs about 60 dollars per bottle.
+You could try Schmitt Sohne Riesling Spatlese.
+Reviewers quite like it with a 4.4 out of 5 star rating and a price of about 11 dollars per bottle.

 » Get this wine on Wine.com